Intra-Company Transfer Visa in the USA

 Types of Intra-Company Transfer Visas

-There are primarily two types of Intra-Company Transfer Visas:
+There are primarily two types of Intra-Company Transfer Visas that facilitate the movement of employees within multinational companies:

 Understanding Both Visa Types